 - Vocational rehabilitation: Before the workers' compensation laws changed, if a doctor designated you as a qualified injured worker, you were entitled to $16,000 worth of vocational rehabilitation.
 Now, under the new workers' compensation laws, an injured employee can only get a voucher for a minimum amount of retraining depending upon the extent of his or her permanent disability.

-Our Team of Santa Ana Work Comp Claim Lawyers Understand the California Workers' Compensation Process
+Our Team Of Irvine Work Comp Claim Lawyers Understand The California Workers' Compensation Process

-Unlike other workers' compensation attorneys, Keith More, Jose Gonzalez, Jaimi Groothuis and Michelle Tran will go to court to get injured workers the basic fundamental medical treatment and disability benefits.
+Unlike other workers' compensation attorneys, our lawyers will go to court to get injured workers the basic fundamental medical treatment and disability benefits.
 In fact, in 2003 and 2004, Keith More was named Orange County Workers' Compensation Trial Lawyer of the year.
 This is the first time in Orange County that a trial lawyer has received this award two years in a row.
 Mr. More is also a member of the Million Dollar Advocates Club for his handling of personal injury cases and has been named a Super Lawyer since 2009.

 Don't Wait, Contact Us Today